-Matthew, of course, uses more verses to tell the story of the call of the disciples than Mark.
-But this is cool for lectionary folk since Matthew conveniently echoes the Isaiah text to get Jesus situated in Galilee.
+Matthew uses more verses to tell the story of the call of the disciples than Mark.
+But this is helpful for lectionary folk since Matthew conveniently echoes the Isaiah text to get Jesus situated in Galilee.
 Matthew's gospel does this in order to help his Jewish Christian audience understand that Jesus is the fulfillment of Hebrew Scriptures.

 It is important to note that this passage occurs immediately after Jesus is tempted in the desert.
 Calling disciples is the first act of Jesus' ministry in the synoptic gospels.
 Theologically this is important because although Jesus is the Messiah, he is not the king that many sought.
 Jesus will not run a "from the top down" organization.
-He recruits disciples to help spread the message and builds a bottom up organization.
+He recruits disciples to help him spread the message and builds a bottom up movement.
 As committee forming Presbyterians we might do well to take heed.

 Jesus immediately forms community.
-He walks by the sea and calls two sets of brothers to come and join him.
+He walks by the sea and calls to sets of brothers to come and join him.
 The text is silent about who these people are, other than their profession.
 We do not know if they had previously known or heard Jesus.
 Nor do we know if they had personal lives or relationships and what shape those were in.
 The text is silent as to whether they knew each other in the fishing community.
 We just know they were at work, fishing.
-We can speculate from the text that James and John the sons of Zebedee were somewhat more prosperous.
+We can speculate from the text that James and John, the sons of Zebedee, were somewhat more prosperous.
 Their father had fished before them and they had a boat.

 What we do know is that Jesus called them with an imperative and a promise.
-Follow me says Jesus.
-No sales pitch or promise of salary plus benefits and bonus.
-Just the imperative follow me.
+"Put down your nets and come follow me" Jesus says!
+No sales pitch of promise of salary plus benefits and a bonus.
+Just the imperative, "Follow me."
 Follow me and I will make you fish for people.
 People.
 Jesus needs people.
-People to catch people.
-People are the essence of Jesus ministry.
-Jesus, like the zealous God in Isaiah, wants and needs people to love and to spread the good news.
+People to "catch" or share with people.
+People are the essence of Jesus' ministry.
+Jesus, like the zealous God in Isaiah, wants and needs people to love and spread the good news.

-In camp and conference ministry we need people.
+In camp and conference ministry, we too are "fishing for people."
 People to come and enjoy the beauty of God's creation.
-People to come and get away from daily life and listen for God's call.
-People to fill the woods or the seaside with laughter and squeals of enjoyment as we live together in community.
+To come and get away from the daily hum of life to a place where they can hear God's personal call to them.
+People to fill the woods or the seaside with laughter and squeals of the joy of a faith community.
 People to gather around tables and campfires and tell again the stories of God's love and care for us.
 People to fish.
-People to catch people.
+People to go out and help others "catch" the good news and also follow Jesus' call.

 Peter and Andrew, James and John heard the call and immediately left what they were doing to follow Jesus.
 The immediacy of their response to Jesus' call is puzzling to us.
-But we can open our own ears and eyes to be alert to the call of God in our lives.
-Camps and conference centers are places where lives are changed and discerning God's call can occur.
-Presbyterian Panel research shows that 70% of members recall one particular spiritual growth experience that had great significance In shaping their Christian life.
-The most common setting for such an experience was at a camp.
+But can we open our own ears and eyes to be alert to the call of God in our lives?
+Camps and conference centers are places where lives are changed as they hear and respond to God's call to them.
+They can get away and discern God's purpose for them in their daily life.
+The 2002 Presbytery Panel survey revealed that 70% of PC(USA) members can recall one particular spiritual growth experience that was significant in shaping their Christian life and their heeding God's call.
+The most common setting for such an experience was at a camp, conference or retreat!